Chair, Associate Professor

-In order to complete licensure, candidates must also take and pass the Illinois Test of Academic Proficiency, the Elementary/Middle Grades content area test, and the Assessment of Professional Teaching Exam.
+In order to complete licensure, candidates must also take and pass the Illinois Test of Academic Proficiency (or receive a waiver), the Elementary/Middle Grades content area test, and pass the Teacher Performance Assessment (edTPA).

 A minimum of 100 hours of clinical experiences is required prior to student teaching.
-This includes four required experiences: EDUC 136L, 225L, , and 324L (335L for Math majors); 405L or other experiences approved by the Department of Education may also count toward the 100 hours.
+This includes four required experiences: EDUC 136L, 225L, , and 324L; 405L or other experiences approved by the Department of Education may also count toward the 100 hours.

 Secondary Education candidates must complete a program in an approved major field of specialization.
 Currently, majors or areas approved for secondary education licensure by the State of Illinois are: English/Language Arts, Mathematics, Science (Biology, Chemistry, Earth and Space, or Physics designation), and Social Science (History designation).
 For major requirements refer to the appropriate academic department section of this catalog.

 Semester hours counted for the purpose of meeting the general education requirements may also be counted for the licensure major field of specialization, as long as the grade for the course is a C or higher.

 Secondary Education candidates who do not complete EDUC 225L at a middle school setting or student teach at the middle school level must complete in order to be eligible for middle school endorsement.
-Teacher candidates may earn additional endorsements for teaching in the middle grades by completing the following requirements: 1) 18 semester hours in the subject matter area of major teaching assignment (e.g., language arts, mathematics, general science, social science, music) 2) 3 hours of psychology focusing on the early adolescent (1 hour from Learning and Development: The Psychological and Developmental Contexts of Education, 1 hour from Learning Differences, and 1 hour from Teacher Aiding Practicum completed in a middle school); 3) hours of curriculum and instruction for middle schools (1 hour from the appropriate departmental methods class and 2 hours from Classroom Communication & Curriculum Integration)
+Teacher candidates may earn additional endorsements for teaching in the middle grades by completing the following requirements: 24 semester hours in the subject matter area of major teaching assignment (e.g., language arts, mathematics, general science, social science, music, etc.), which may include specific course designations in the content area, and does include the appropriate 2-hour middle school discipline-specific methods course and passing a state middle level content specific exam.
+Contact the Education Department for the specific middle grade endorsement requirements for English, Mathematics, Science, and Social Science.